Wide Band Interaction Impedance and Mode Excitation in Glide Symmetric Double Corrugated Waveguides for mm-wave TWTs

 In the BB and in the BT Glide cases, the results show that $Z_n \geq 4$ $\Omega$ over the relative frequency bands; this value can be optimized by changing the dimensions of the corrugated waveguide such as pins height, beam position, beam channel width, and so on.
 What is very clear is that the use of glide symmetry dramatically increases the bandwidth to more-or-less a relative value of 34\% without causing any reduction in the interaction impedance compared to the BB case.

-Additionally, a parametric study on the relationship between the interaction impedance and the spacing available in between corrugations to fit the electron beam is performed.
+{One constraint that this family of SWS has is the need to place the beam close to the metal corrugations to maximize the interaction impedance as shown in \cite{paoloni15}.
+This may result in the interception of the traveling electrons.
+A parametric study on the relationship between the interaction impedance and the spacing available in between corrugations to fit the electron beam is performed}.
 The variable parameters are $c$ and $g$, shown in Fig. \ref{fig:unit-cells}.
 First, in the original BT Glide case, where $g = 0$ mm, the spacing is controlled by $c$, leading to the results in Fig. \ref{fig:interaction_impedance_beam_channel}(a), with a range from $c = 0.3$ mm to $c = 0.6$ mm, with a step of $0.15$ mm.
 A similar procedure is performed for the results in Fig. \ref{fig:interaction_impedance_beam_channel}(b) by setting $c = 0$ mm so that the spacing is controlled by $g$ only, and the results are compared with those of the BB case because in such a case the distance between pillars depends exclusively on $g$.